 This page on your site is where the buyer is redirected to, from PayFast, after a successful payment.
 A plain HTML page thanking the buyer for their purchase (and maybe mentioning the delivery procedure) is usually the norm.
 The page is specified by the return_url variable in the HTML form on the Confirm Page.

 If you are using the PDT method to update your custom integration this page would handle any required functionality.

 This page (on your site) is where the buyer is redirected from PayFast if they cancel their payment.
 Good practice is to set this to a page which will allow the buyer to try and purchase again.
 Our recommendation is that you return the buyer to the Confirm Page.
 This page is specified by the cancel_url variable as defined in the HTML form on the Confirm Page.

 Notify Page ‘notify_url’

 This page would do all the ‘work’ which is required (e.g. updating the order in your database), when using our ITN method.
 This page is ‘called’ by our server directly after a successful payment and before the user is redirected to the Success Page.
-If there are any issues getting to or errors encountered, our server would try again (up to four more times).
+If there are any issues getting to or errors encountered, our server would try again (up to eight more times).